KazibweStephen/UgroMart-Platform/README.md

 - An [Ugromat Postman Request collection](https://www.getpostman.com/collections/1b162196438acbf176d0) has been added to the root of the project and can be downloaded here.
 Import it and run the requests as numbered
 1- Register Customer , 2-Customer Login etc.
+- An email will be sent out upon payment Success or Failure(test with number below)

 - Not the for testing purposes each service uses and H2 database that looses data on restart of the service.
 #### Order Payments Test Numbers